JacobKohav/jacobkohav.github.io/content/posts/2025-12-28-testing-programming-language-identification.md

 In this post, will go through the benchmarking, testing, and analysis methods that I’m employing in more detail.

 ## Benchmarking procedure
-First we’ll go through the benchmarking protocol that we’ve been utilizing on the CodeCommons project.
+First we’ll go through the benchmarking protocol, called Programming Language Identification (PLI) that we’ve been utilizing on the CodeCommons project [1].

-As I’d gone over in the previous post, the project has been heavily making use of the [Linguist dataset](https://github.com/github-linguist/linguist/tree/main/samples) from [GitHub](https://github.com/github-linguist/linguist/tree/main) for prototyping and testing prior to full execution on the Software Heritage (SWH) archive.
+As I’d gone over in the previous post, the project has been heavily making use of the [Linguist dataset](https://github.com/github-linguist/linguist/tree/main/samples) from [GitHub](https://github.com/github-linguist/linguist/tree/main) for prototyping and testing prior to full execution on the Software Heritage (SWH) archive [2].

 With this dataset, we run the
 - selected utility across